Updated on October 12, 2025

 Melbourne to Port Campbell via Colac

 This suggested self-drive itinerary is based on leaving from and returning to Melbourne.
-Ideas have been included for extra things to do if travellers have more than one day available, it can easily be extended to two days or more.
+Ideas have been included for extra activities if travellers have more than one day available.
+The trip can easily be extended to two days or more.

 The drive from Melbourne on Highway One to Colac and then down to Port Campbell takes about 3 hours, non-stop.

-There is a 24 hour BP Petrol Station at Little River which is about 30 mins after crossing the West Gate Bridge.
-A good place to fill up and grab a snack perhaps.
+There is a 24-hour BP Petrol Station at Little River, which is about 30 minutes after crossing the West Gate Bridge—a good place to fill up and grab a snack, perhaps.

 Port Campbell National Park